-Insurance
+18 Insurance

-18 Is insurance available to cover all or part of a party's legal costs?
+Is insurance available to cover all or part of a party's legal costs?

-Legal cost insurance in China is not as well developed as in some Western countries and is seldom adopted in litigation.
+Legal cost insurance in China is not as well developed as that in some western countries, and is currently seldom adopted in litigation.

-However, the mechanism of liability insurance for litigation property preservation is developing rapidly and is adopted more and more frequently in litigation.
+But the mechanism of liability insurance for litigation property preservation is developing fast and is adopted more and more frequently in litigation.
 In liability insurance for property preservation, the applicant for property preservation purchases liability insurance products from an insurance company whose qualification is recognised by the court, and the insurance company issues a guarantee letter to the court to undertake the liability for the loss caused by the property preservation to the defendant if the preservation proves to be wrong.

-Class action
+19 Class action

-19 May litigants with similar claims bring a form of collective redress?
+May litigants with similar claims bring a form of collective redress?
 In what circumstances is this permitted?